 Students must maintain a cumulative grade point average (GPA) of 3.00 in all graduate/professional courses.

-The following course may be required to fill in missing pre-requisite coursework, such as data structures.
-These pre-requisite courses do not count towards the 30 credits needed for graduation.
+The following course may be required to fill in missing prerequisite coursework, such as data structures.
+These prerequisite courses do not count toward the 30 credits needed for graduation.

 - General Biology: Information Flow and Evolution (BIOL 1240)/Principles of Biology I Laboratory (BIOL 1245)

 - General Biology: Transformations of Energy and Matter (BIOL 1260)/Principles of Biology II Laboratory (BIOL 1265))

 - General Chemistry 1 (CHEM 1110)/General Chemistry 1 Laboratory (CHEM 1115)

 - General Chemistry 2 (CHEM 1120)/General Chemistry 2 Laboratory (CHEM 1125))

 - Biochemistry and Molecular Biology (BIOL 3020) or Cell Structure & Function (BIOL 3040)

 - Introduction to Object-Oriented Programming (CSCI 1300)